ray-project/kuberay/apiserver/Volumes.md

 ## Secret volumes

 A secret volume is used to pass sensitive information, such as passwords, to Pods.
-You can store secrets in the Kubernetes API and mount them as files for use by pods without coupling to Kubernetes directly. secret volumes are backed by tmpfs (a RAM-backed filesystem) so they are never written to non-volatile storage.
+You can store secrets in the Kubernetes API and mount them as files for use by pods without coupling to Kubernetes directly.
+Secret volumes are backed by tmpfs (a RAM-backed filesystem) so they are never written to non-volatile storage.

 The code below gives an example of secret volume definition: